leonardoairoldi/leonardoairoldi.github.io/_posts/2024-08-22-bike-trip-annone-to-cogoleto.md

 Hey!
 During this summer I’ve done something that come up in my head some time ago.
 Maybe a bit of a crazy idea, always postponed as something possible, but too far, until this year.
 My friend Stefano and I went on holiday in Liguria in an unconventional way: with our bikes!

-The trip looks like this
+The trip looks like this:

-{% include gallery caption="Komoot Map" %}
+{% include gallery caption="Map of the 3 days on the road" %}

-<iframe src="https://www.komoot.com/it-it/tour/1791331154/embed?share_token=aAQSJHrPBe56VugwyalB6eKaQIPHIiDBtOxJ4ErEJQ8D85PaaH&profile=1" width="100%" height="700" frameborder="0" scrolling="no"></iframe>

-<iframe src="https://www.komoot.com/it-it/tour/1793521169/embed?share_token=avrt1MDp1OScD8JxYdCKTsuKGNCoHjEMeuCE3YMfNcZ1MeNEc6&profile=1" width="100%" height="700" frameborder="0" scrolling="no"></iframe>

 <iframe src="https://www.komoot.com/it-it/tour/1795981079/embed?share_token=a9BSCHEHcGoM0f4IyfrAFIo31FvG8HligVxQZzF2PuhrcMn745&profile=1" width="100%" height="700" frameborder="0" scrolling="no"></iframe>